-*- coding: utf-8 -*-

 """

-Determine if a Boolean function is monotonic.
+Determine whether the Boolean function is monotonic.

-A Boolean function is monotonic if it is monotonic in each variable.
+A Boolean function is monotonic if it is monotonic in each variable,

 """

-return 'conditional' not in self.get_type_of_inputs()
+return "conditional" not in self.get_type_of_inputs()

 [docs]